 Awarded to graduate students not on an assistantship.
 Waivers in this category are provided to external award recipients such as Fulbright (100% waiver) and World Learning scholars (30% waiver).
 Included in this category are waivers that result directly from Memorandums of Understanding between NDSU and specific affiliated international universities or institutions.
 Eligibility is determined by the Grad School.

 Select departments may choose to offer a waiver of base tuition and/or differential tuition.
 Eligibility is determined by the respective department.

 Employees of NDSU are eligible for a tuition waiver for three classes per calendar year.
 Tuition will be waived as well as a portion of the corresponding student fees.
 This waiver applies to all instructional methods.
 The Faculty/Staff Tuition Waiver request form must be submitted and approved prior to the beginning of the class for which the waiver is requested.
 Eligibility is determined by the NDSU Human Resources department.

 Spouses/partners and dependents of employees of NDSU are eligible for a 50% tuition waiver.
 The corresponding student fees are excluded from this benefit.
 This waiver applies to all instructional methods where NDSU is the class provider.
 The Spouse/Partner/Dependent Tuition Waiver request form must be submitted and approved prior to the beginning of the class for which the waiver is requested.
 Eligibility is determined by the NDSU Human Resources department.

-ND Century Code §§ 37-07.1 and SBHE Policy 820 authorize a twenty-five percent tuition waiver on undergraduate tuition for qualified members of the National Guard, subject to limitations stated in that chapter and National Guard rules.
+ND Century Code §§ 37-07.1 and SBHE Policy 820 authorize a thirty-five percent tuition waiver on undergraduate tuition for qualified members of the National Guard, subject to limitations stated in that chapter and National Guard rules.
 Eligibility is determined by the North Dakota National Education Center in Bismarck, ND.